2023 Iraqi governorate elections

 Governorate or provincial elections were scheduled to be held in Iraq on 20 April 2020, to replace the provincial councils in the governorates of Iraq that were elected in the 2013 Iraqi governorate elections and, in Kurdistan Region, in the 2014 elections.
 The elections were delayed indefinitely in November 2019, amidst demonstrations demanding the end of the existing political system.

 In the summer of 2020, after protests around the country specifically demanded the dissolution of provincial administrations, the ruling parties decided to postpone any decision on when to hold new provincial elections until after the early parliamentary election planned for October 2021.

+In March 2023, Iraq's parliament passed a resolution setting the provincial elections on 18 December 2023.
+Campaigning started on 1 November.

+Vote Participation

+Voting took place on 18 December 2023, in all of Iraq's governorates except the Kurdistan Region of Iraq, with a turnout of 39%.